ProxeeSolutions/view-deployment/README.md

 Secret passwords and token are store in an encrypted vault under the `groups_vars/all` directory

+### File share

+To deploy the necessary files on the stations, ansible will use a windows file share located on the storage server at `\\192.168.10.26\ViewBoston`.
+This share will be synced to every machine during the deployment process.

+To update the Electron app, place the new version in the following path `\\192.168.10.26\ViewBoston\Electron\`and append the date (and a letter for multiple version in the day) to the executable file.
+For example `C:\ViewBoston\Electron\20230323b_ViewBostonSetup1.0.0.exe` would correspond the the second version for the 23 march 2023.
+You must then change the reference in the following deployment script: `roles/electron/tasks/install-electron.yml` on line 10.

 ### Running Ad-Hoc command

 To issue on-demand command, use the `ansible` command. the `-m win_shell` option will be used to send shell commands to windows machines.
 The target can be one or multiople machines separated by comas and a trailing coma, or a group defined in the `inventory` file.